bikbuk/odoo-robot-framework/README.md

-This allows to play back the testcases recorded with https://github.com/brain-tec/se-builder
+This is for making test automation using robotframework with seleniumlibrary

 ## Installation